 Mind Over Microbiome ?

-Most of the research so far is limited to mice studies, but what these studies have found is staggering.
-Not only do your gut bacteria affect your physical health but there also appears to be a link between the make-up of the Microbiome and Mental Health disorders such as Anxiety, Depression, ADHD and even possibly Autism.
+Most of the research so far is limited to mice studies.
+But what these studies have found is staggering.
+Not only do your gut bacteria affect your physical health but there appears to be a link between the make-up of the Microbiome and Mental Health disorders such as Anxiety, Depression, ADHD and even possibly Autism.
 Simply put, a healthy well-functioning Microbiome sends healthy signals to the brain, an unhealthy Microbiome sends unhealthy signals.
 This raises exciting new avenues of research into alleviating or curing some Mental Health disorders.

 “We may be able to reverse these ailments, if you turn off the faucet that produces this compound, then the symptoms disappear.
 That’s what we see in the mouse model,”microbiologist Sarkis Mazmanian

 Gut bacteria have been shown to regulate human hormones like Seratonin (the happiness hormone) and Ghrelin (the hunger hormone).
 As your digestive system produces 95% of Serotonin and 50% of Dopamine, a “feel-good” hormone, our happiness and hunger levels are literally in their tentacles!
 (Technically bacteria have Flagella but I’m a Sci-Fi and Horror fan :-)).
 Furthermore, as well as signalling hunger, Ghrelin helps regulate the metabolism.
 It also helps reduce anxiety, helps build muscle mass.
 And it helps to enhance memory, learning ability and the plasticity of your brain!